-Partly preserved is the cemetery “Judensand“ in the Mombacher Strasse.
-Expulsion of the Jews had led time and again to destructions and reshapings of the ”Home of Eternity“ and thus to serious loss.
+In huge parts preserved is the cemetery »Judensand« in the Mombacher Strasse.
+Expulsion of the Jews had led time and again to destructions and reshapings of the »Home of Eternity« and thus to serious loss of tombstones.
+Since the 1860’s, during construction works in Mainz important Jewish gravestones had come to light.

-During the course of the World Heritage application and beyond, the cemetery “Judensand“ will continue to be assessed and researched, and conceptual plans for conservation measures will be developed.
-In the State Museum Mainz the Judaica-department will be given a new image and will have increased focus on ShUM.
+The Memorial Cemetery makes it visible, how important Magenza was and still is: such a place and space is outstanding and unique in the Jewish World.
+During the course of the World Heritage application and beyond, the cemetery »Judensand« in its whole will continue to be assessed and researched, and conceptual plans for conservation measures will be developed.
+In the State Museum Mainz the Judaica-Department will have an increased focus on ShUM in the future.
+Regarding World Heritage Status the Cemetery in Mainz is the only remaining monument, and it is of unique importance.

-ShUM and the future: the New Synagogue in Mainz
+ShUM roots in the future: the New Synagogue in Mainz

 In Mainz the spectacular synagogue construction of architect Manuel Herz was officially opened in 2010.
 In his language of form Herz metaphorically took up both the ShUM-wisdom as well as the teachings of the Gerschom ben Jehuda.
 Gershom ben Jehuda, also referred to as Meor ha-Gola, “light of exile” (around 960 in Metz - 1028 in Mainz).
 He was one of the most famous Talmud teachers of his era and formative for the Jewish legal discussion.